netxms/netxms-doc/user/basic-concepts.rst

      - - Network Map
        - Network Map Group
    * - Network Map
-     - Preconfigured shematic representation of network or other system.
+     - Network map.
      -
    * - Dashboard Root
      - Abstract object representing root of your dashboard tree.
      - - Dashboard
    * - Dashboard
-     - Preconfigured representation of collected data and objects.
+     - Dashboard.
 Can contain other dashboards.
      - - Dashboard
    * - Business Service Root
      - Abstract object representing root of your business service tree.
 System can have only one object of this class.
      - - Business Service
+       - Business Service Prototype
    * - Business Service
      - Object representing single business service.
-Can contain other business services, node links, or service checks.
+Can contain other business services or business service prototypes.
      - - Business Service
-       - Node Link
-       - Service Check
-   * - Node Link
-     - Link between node object and business service.
-Used to simplify creation of node-related service checks.
-     - - Service Check
+       - Business Service Prototype
-   * - Service Check
+   * - Business Service Prototype
-     - Object used to check business service state.
-One business service can contain multiple checks.
+     - Prototype from which business service objects are automatically populated.
      -
-   * - Rack
-     - Object representing rack(works like container)
-     - - Node

 Object status
 -------------

 Each object has a status.
-Status of the object calculated based on polling results, status of underlying objects, associated alarms and status :term:`DCIs<DCI>`.
+Status of an object calculated based on:

+   * Polling results
+   * Status of child objects (e.g. interfaces of node, nodes under container)
+   * Active alarms, associated with the object (after an alarm is resolved or terminated, it no longer affects object status)
+   * Value of status :term:`DCIs<DCI>` (DCI that has ``Use this DCI for node status calculation`` property enabled)

 For some object classes, like Report or Template, status is irrelevant.
 Status for such objects is always :guilabel:`Normal`.
 Object's status can be one of the following: